avirtuos/pi_zero/bme280/README.md

 You'll want to take a close look at pi_collectd.py as this script requires a few settings, namely.
 Your AWS Access Key, AWS Secret Key, and the location in S3 to post the graphs to.

+These configs are easily configured via environment variable to collectd.py

+export NODE_NAME="pi_154_bme280"
+export AWS_ACCESS_KEY="XYZ"
+export AWS_SECRETE_KEY="XYZ"
+export AWS_BUCKET="XYZ"
+export HTTP_PORT="8000"
+/home/pi/projects/pi_zero/bme280/pi_collectd.py

+You can disable the embedded web server which makes the rrd graphs available over http by not setting the HTTP_PORT env variable.
+Similarly, ommitting the AWS environment variables will disable upload of the graphs to S3.

 This script uses RRDTool to store up to 5 years of 1 minute, avg, min, and max data for our sensors.
 It also retains 48 hours of 1 second data since it samples our sensors once a second.

 ## Step 4 - Finished